nityanandagohain/Simple-Dbms/README.md

 ## SIMPLE-DBMS
 This program can be used to store data of students.
-Here the roll no's are used as primary key
+Here the roll no's are used as primary key.

 Here I have used Linked List data structure to store the starting address of each structure.